 This question was enough for some people to talk for 10 minutes.
 It helped them tell me about their background, what they had done in the past and what excited them.

 Moving motivators to create a coaching alliance with each member of a distributed team

 With this question as the opening, I smoothly brought the Moving Motivator cards out of my briefcase.
 I explained the purpose of the exercise to the person sitting across from me.
 Then I described what intrinsic motivators are and how they can help me help that person better.

 As I mentioned earlier, some people were working in other cities with whom I had video conferences.
-For those conversations, I used a Real Time board where I had placed all the motivators.
+For those conversations, I used a Miro Board where I had placed all the motivators.

 As each individual thought about their motivators, I asked them questions that would help me understand them better.
 Some of these questions were: